ba-st/Ansible/docs/Routing.md

 ]
 ```

-## Error notifier
+## Building an error notifier

-This is the complete code for spawning a process that will pop up a toast notification on every log message received
+This is the complete code for spawning a process that will pop up a toast notification on every error message sent.
+As you may see following the queue creation there's just a binding using the `error` key.

 ```Smalltalk
 | connection channel result logger |